dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

 working with clients, pairing, or participating in workshops.
 Any working arrangement needs to support active synchronous collaboration with the team.

+##### Internal teams

-**Internal facing**: Internal facing roles, in which time is not billable to a client, have a more regularly structured five day working week.
-Everybody is encouraged to take part in Friday work, at least occasionally.
+Internal facing roles, in which time is not billable to a client, have a more regularly structured full- or part-time working week.

+We encourage people in internal facing roles to take part in dxw time activities to contribute to our culture and to improve our ways of working.

-##### dxw days
+##### dxw time

-We regularly come back together as a team to work on our own projects and processes, normally each Friday.
-These dxw days are important for us to maintain our strong culture and identity, separate from the clients we work for.
-Our sprints start on a Wednesday and end on the Tuesday two weeks later.
+We regularly come together to work on our own projects and processes, most often on a Friday.

+This dxw time is important for us to maintain our strong culture and identity, and to imporve our practices, separate from the clients we work for.

 #### Working from home